Auto detailing service provides on-the job experience for struggling youth

-Some local young people who are at-risk are learning life lessons on the job, thanks to a Burlington auto detailing.
+Some local young people who are at-risk are learning life lessons on the job, thanks to a Williston auto detailing.

 Detail Works, a car auto detailing service provides on-the-job experience for struggling youth.
 Joshua Moran struggled with depression before he started working at the shop.